Special Announcement: Letter from NORD's CEO, Peter L. Saltonstall

 Benign skin or oral lesions are very common and tend to appear in early adulthood.
 The most common types of benign skin lesions seen in PHTS include:

 Gastrointestinal polyps are very common in adults with PHTS.
 Among patients who had undergone colonoscopy as part of their clinical care, >90% were found to have polyps with a mix of histological subtypes.
-The most common types of polyps found are hyperplastic or hamartomatous, which rarely develop into malignancy; however, adenomas, which may develop into a cancer, were also identified.
+The most common types of polyps found are hyperplastic or hamartomatous, which rarely develop into malignancy.
+However, adenomas, which may develop into a cancer, were also identified.
 Many polyps were very small and did not cause noticeable symptoms such as pain or rectal bleeding.
-Supported by this evidence, colorectal surveillance should be offered to any PTEN mutation carrier.
+Supported by this evidence, colorectal surveillance should be offered to people who carry a PTEN variant.

-Benign breast, thyroid, and uterine lesions are also common in persons with PHTS.
-Some women have severe fibrocystic disease or changes which lead to multiple breast biopsies and complications with imaging.
-Multinodular goiter and Hashimoto’s thyroiditis may develop in children and adults.
+Benign breast, thyroid, and uterine lesions are also common in people with PHTS.
+Some females have severe breast fibrocystic disease or changes which lead to multiple breast biopsies and complications with imaging.
+Multinodular goiter and Hashimotoโs thyroiditis may develop in children and adults.
 Uterine fibroids may appear and cause bleeding or discomfort to the extent that a hysterectomy is indicated without an underlying cancer diagnosis.

-A small percentage of adults develop a rare tumor known as a cerebellar dysplastic gangliocytoma (Lhermitte-Duclos syndrome).
-Symptoms of Lhermitte-Duclos syndrome include increased intracranial pressure, impaired ability to coordinate voluntary movements (ataxia), and seizures.
-It is rare when a person with adult-onset Lhermitte-Duclos does not have an underlying PTEN mutation, and observing this tumor type is an automatic indicator for PTEN testing.
+A small percentage of adults develop a rare tumor known as a cerebellar dysplastic gangliocytoma (Lhermitte-Duclos disease).
+Symptoms of Lhermitte-Duclos disease include increased intracranial pressure, impaired ability to coordinate voluntary movements (ataxia) and seizures.
+It is rare when a person with adult-onset Lhermitte-Duclos does not have an underlying PTEN variant, and observing this tumor type is an automatic indicator for PTEN genetic testing.

 Neurodevelopmental concerns in PHTS

-Macrocephaly (large head size) is found in 94% of measured patients with PHTS and can be a helpful screening tool to identify patients for PTEN testing.
+Macrocephaly (large head size) is found in 94% of measured patients with PHTS and can be a helpful screening tool to identify patients for PTEN genetic testing.
 In most patients, large head size is caused by overgrowth of brain tissue.
-The head shape also tends to be longer than wide (dolicocephaly).
+The head shape may also be longer than average relative to width in some individuals (dolicocephaly).

-PHTS is caused by a germline mutation of PTEN, a tumor suppressor gene.
-PTEN stands for phosphatase tensin homologue.
+PHTS is caused by a germline variant of PTEN, a tumor suppressor gene.
+PTEN stands for phosphatase and tensin homologue.
 A tumor suppressor is a gene that slows down cell division, repairs damage to the DNA of cells, and tells cells when to die, a normal process called apoptosis.
-Mutations in a tumor suppressor gene often lead to cancer.
-The PTEN gene regulates the production of an enzyme (protein tyrosine phosphatase) which is believed to be important in stopping cell growth and starting apoptosis.
+Variants in a tumor suppressor gene often lead to uncontrolled cell growth manifesting as cancer.
+The PTEN gene regulates the production of an enzyme (the โphosphataseโ in PTENโs name) which is believed to be important in stopping cell growth and starting apoptosis.
 Researchers believe that the PTEN gene plays a broad role in the development of human malignancies.
+More recent studies also revealed that PTEN plays an important role in brain and nervous system development and function.
+These studies help explain why some individuals with PHTS also have neurodevelopmental disorders, such as autism spectrum disorder.

 PHTS is inherited in an autosomal dominant pattern.
-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary to cause a particular disease.
-The abnormal gene can be inherited from either parent or can be the result of a mutated (changed) gene in the affected individual.
-The risk of passing the abnormal gene from an affected parent to an offspring is 50% for each pregnancy.
+Dominant genetic disorders occur when only a single copy of a mutated gene is necessary to cause a particular disease.
+The mutated gene can be inherited from either parent or can be the result of a changed gene in the affected individual.
+The risk of passing the variant gene from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.

 A diagnosis of PHTS may be suspected based upon a thorough clinical evaluation, a detailed patient history and the presence of characteristic findings.
-Recently, a mutation risk calculator has been developed which can estimate the risk for adults to have a PTEN mutation based on their personal history characteristics; this tool is available online at http://www.lerner.ccf.org/gmi/ccscore/.
-The diagnosis can only be confirmed when a mutation of the PTEN gene is identified.
+Recently, a variant risk calculator has been developed which can estimate the risk for adults to have a PTEN variant based on their personal history characteristics; this tool is available online at https://www.lerner.ccf.org/gmi/ccscore/.
+The diagnosis can only be confirmed when a variant of the PTEN gene is identified.

 Treatment

-·Yearly thyroid ultrasound starting at the time of diagnosis
+โข Yearly thyroid ultrasound starting at 7 years of age

 Adults

-·Women: breast screening (at minimum mammogram) yearly beginning at age 30; MRI may also be incorporated
+โข Females: breast screening (at minimum mammogram) yearly beginning at age 35; MRI may also be incorporated

 For patients with a family history of a particular cancer type, screening may be considered 5-10 years prior to the youngest diagnosis in the family.
 For example, a patient whose mother developed breast cancer at 30 may begin breast surveillance at age 25-30.

 Additional treatment for PHTS is symptomatic and supportive.
-Various techniques may be used to treat the mucocutaneous symptoms of Cowden syndrome including topical agents, the use of extreme cold to destroy affected tissue (cryosurgery), the removal of tissue or growths by through a process called curettage, in which a surgical tool shaped like a spoon (curette) is used to scrape away affect tissue, or destroying affected tissue by exposing it to laser beams (laser ablation).
-Genetic counseling may be of benefit for affected individuals and their families.
+Various techniques may be used to treat the mucocutaneous symptoms of Cowden syndrome including topical agents, the use of extreme cold to destroy affected tissue (cryosurgery), the removal of tissue or growths through a process called curettage, in which a surgical tool shaped like a spoon (curette) is used to scrape away affected tissue or destroying affected tissue by exposing it to laser beams (laser ablation).
+However, surgical excision is sometimes complicated by keloid formation and recurrence (often rapid) of the lesions.
+It is advisable to involve a multidisciplinary team to assess the risk-to-benefit of removing such lesions.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.